the-road-to-learn-react/the-road-to-react/manuscript/react-modern/state.md

 ## React State

 While it is not allowed to mutate React props as a developer, because they are only there to pass information from parent to child components, **React state** introduces mutable values (read: stateful values).
-These stateful values get instantiated in a React component as so called state, can be passed with props as vehicle down to child components, but can also get changed in the component where they got instantiated.
-When a state gets changed, the component with the state and all child components will re-render (read: run their component's function again).
+These stateful values get instantiated in a React component as so called state, can be passed with props as vehicle down to child components, but can also get changed in the component where they got instantiated by certain components.
+When a state gets changed, the component with the state and all child components will re-render.

 ![](images/react-state.png)